-Antique Pedestal Tables were high in fashion at the end of the 18th Century when people moved away from the traditional long solid table to the more finer design standing on a single or twin pedestal base.
+Antique pedestal tables were first seen in the Early 18th Century in the form of a tripod table, used to hold candles.
+Antique Pedestal Tables for dining were high in fashion at the end of the 18th Century when people moved away from the traditional long solid table to the more finer design standing on a single or twin pedestal base.
+These antique tables would stand wonderfully on turned pillars with tripod splayed legs and quality brass castors.
 This form was used on dining tables to much smaller occasional tables from the Late Georgian period to the Regency and Victorian eras.
-The idea was to make dining more comfortable and intimate, sitting closer together and for furniture to look lighter and delicate.
-Also because the pedestals were in the centre of the table, they did not get in the way of the chairs, unlike the earlier designs with lots of legs, so more people could sit around the tables more comfortably.
+The idea was to make dining more comfortable and intimate, sitting closer together.
+It was also the fashion for furniture to look lighter and delicate at the time.
+Because the pedestals were in the centre of the table, they did not get in the way of the chairs, unlike earlier designs with lots of legs.
+This was so more people could now sit around the tables comfortably.
 A wide, varied amount of woods were used from Mahogany, Satinwood, Rosewood occasionally with decorative Brass inlay to more simple country house English Oak.
 Have a look below at our lovely examples available for sale.

-Quality Mahogany Antique ‘D’ End Pedestal Dining Table – Regency Design.
-Dating from around 1920, this is a quality mahogany ‘D’ end antique dining table in a typical Regency Design.
-It consists of two ‘D’ end side tables and a central removable leaf.
-The top is solid mahogany and has reeded edges.
+Some previous examples we have sold include this Mahogany Antique ‘D’ End Pedestal Dining Table in the Regency Design.
+It has one central removable leaf, along with reeded edges.
 Each pedestal has been beautifully turned and has tripod splayed legs finished with brass lion paw castors.

-Regency Mahogany Twin Pedestal Antique Dining Table.
-This 19th century Regency twin pedestal antique dining table is made from mahogany.
-It has a solid mahogany, beautifully figured top with reeded edge and two central leaves which may be removed to aid transportation and positioning.
+This 19th century twin pedestal antique dining table has two central leaves which may be removed to aid transportation and positioning.
 It stands, very securely, on two delightfully turned pedestals each having tripod splayed legs finished with quality lion paw brass castors.
 This is an excellent example of a fine marriage between a Regency and Edwardian piece resulting in a superb quality antique table which is extremely sturdy, good for everyday use, whilst still having that extra “je ne sais quoi” necessary for those special occasions.